wandifrog/happy-scraping/README.md

-# happy-scrapping
-Scrapping information data from website.
+# scraping information from website.